- We recommend choosing a wordmark as your first mark. It gives the broadest scope of protection and wordmarks are rarely changed, unlike logos.

 A combined mark is a solid choice in many countries.
 But you must use your mark as it was registered at least sometimes.
 Therefore, a wordmark is still preferred as it remains the best value for money.

 A mark must be associated with products and/or services.
 These products/services are divided into 45 classes.
-The names of the products and services are determined either by the Angolan Institute of Industrial Property (IAPI) or by the WIPO (World Intellectual Property Organization).
+The names of the products and services are determined either by the Danish Patent and Trademark office (DKPTO) or by the WIPO (World Intellectual Property Organization).
 The main list of acceptable terms is the Nice classification, but each country might have its variations.

 If you already have a trademark anywhere, you can send us the details and we might be able to use the same list of goods.
 In any case, we will check if the products are acceptable and help you create a description according to the local standards.